 The Facebook news feed algorithm team.
 Who wrote this shitty new algorithm?
 Why can’t it just show me what my actual friends have actually posted?
 I don’t care what pages my friends like.
 I don’t care when my friends comment on threads made by people I’m not friends with.
 And for the love of god I want it all in chronological order!

 My neighbor with the big “Irish Pride” tattoo.
 He never wears a shirt.
 He walks his dog on the slope behind our windows, presumably so he can sneakily avoid picking up its poop.
 He’s single-handedly responsible for the new sign that says no alcohol in the pool area.
-He is, say it with me:
+He is, say it with me: the wooooorst.

 And finally, a shout out to songs that get stuck in my head at night.
 My heart boils but there is nowhere for the excess heat to go.
 I chew on my fury as half of a chorus loops on and on because my tired brain is glitching and I can’t make it stop.
 And when I wake up in the morning, it’s still there!